-And that I may not be misunderstood upon this head, I beg leave to explain in a few words the maxims I have formerly advanced, and which I conceive are fully confirmed by my late trials.
-This is the more necessary for me to do: since I have found the prejudices, and the erroneous opinions at present prevailing among the practitioners of artillery, have by mistake been often blended with what I have advanced upon this subject; and I have thereby had positions imputed to me, which were directly contrary to what I have always maintained.
+I conceive are fully confirmed by my late trials.
+This is the more necessary for me to do; since I have found the prejudices, and the erroneous opinions at present prevailing among the practitioners of artillery, have by mistake been often blended with what I have advanced upon this subject; and I have thereby had positions imputed to me, which were directly contrary to what I have always maintained.

-To begin then; although I am satisfied, that no charges of powder, either now, or at any other time.

-time, in common use, are so great, but that by augmenting their quantity, some addition will be made to the velocity of the shot, and to the effort of the bullet near at hand; yet in large charges, I affirm, that the addition of the force of the bullet is very small in comparison of the increased proportion of the charge, and even this small addition of force is presently taken away by the vast resistance of the air to great velocities; whence neither the distance, to which the bullet flies at an elevation, nor the force of the bullet at the end of its flight, is sensibly augmented by very great augmentations of the quantity of powder.
-I affirm too, that in many instances the increasing the velocity of the bullet is not only an useless, but a prejudicial practice; since, in penetrating solid bodies, that bullet which has but just force enough to go through, will produce much greater effect, than a bullet, which has a considerable velocity left after it has got through.
-I must farther add, that both the ranges and effects of bullets, fired with small proportions of powder, do much surpass the expectations of all those, whether artillerists or others, who have not made the requisite experiments upon this subject.
+To begin then; although I am fatisfied, that no charges of powder, either now, or at any other time; in common use are so great, but that by augmenting their quantity some addition will be made to the velocity of the shot, and to the effort of the bullet near at hand; yet in large charges, I affirm, that the addition of the force of the bullet is very fmall in comparison of the increased proportion of the charge, and even this small addition of force is presently taken away by the vast resistance of the air to great velocities; whence neither the distance, to which the bullet flies at an elevation, nor the force of the bullet at the end of its flight, is fenfibly augmented by very great augmentations of the quantity of powder.
+I affirm too, that in many instances the increasing the velocity of the bullet is not only an useless, but a prejudicial practice; since, in penetrating folid bodies, that bullet which has but just force enough to go through, will produce much greater effect, than a bullet, which has a confiderable velocity left after it has got through. must farther add, that both the ranges and effects of bullets fired with small proportions of powder domuch surpass the expectations of all those, whether artillerifts, or others, who have not made the requisite experiments upon this subject.

-These, my lord, are the hypotheses, which, as your lordship knows, I have always maintained, and are the positions I have had principally an eye to, in my late experiments at Chatham, where, on the 11th of July last, I got an 18 pounder on shore, which was the largest piece I could procure.
-This piece had its breech laid down as low as its carriage would permit, (when it was elevated somewhat short of 15°) and then instead of 9 pound of powder, which is its customary charge, it was tried with $\frac{1}{2}$ of a pound only, with which allowance it ranged the bullet, in several trials, from 220 to 250 yards.
-It was observable, that when the bullet lighted on dry firm ground, it U 2 rose rose again, and bounded on to a considerable distance; but meeting once with a small bank of meadow ground, it penetrated near three feet deep into it.
+These, my lord, are the hypotheses, which, as your lordship knows, I have always maintained, and are the positions, I have had principally an eye to in my late experiments at Chatham, where, on the 11th of July last, I got an 18 pounder on shore, which was the largest piece I could procure: This piece had its breech laid down as low as its carriage would permit, (when it was elevated somewhat short of 15°) and then instead of 9 pound of powder, which is its customary charge, it was tried with ‡ of a pound only, with which allowance it ranged the bullet in several trials from 220 to 250 yards.
+It was observable, that when the bullet lighted on dry firm ground, it rose again and bounded on to a considerable distance; but meeting once with a small bank of meadow ground it penetrated near three seet deep into it.

-By comparing together the best accounts of the ancient military machines, I conceive, the velocity, with which their charges were projected, rarely exceed the velocity of the bullet fired with the smallest pittance of powder.
+By comparing together the best accounts of the antient military machines, I conceive, the velocity, with which their charges were projected, rarely exceed the velocity of the bullet fired with the smallest pittance of powder.

-The next trial was with $\frac{1}{4}$ a pound of powder, or with the $\frac{1}{17}$ part of the usual charge, and the elevation now but 12°.
-This bullet ranged 500 yards, where grazing, it bounded on to near 300 yards farther.
+The next trial was with $\frac{1}{4}$ a pound of powder, or with the $\frac{1}{18}$ part of the usual charge, and the elevation now but 12°.
+This bullet ranged 500 yards, where grazing it bounded on to near 300 yards farther.

-Trying now with 1 pound of powder, or the $\frac{1}{5}$ of the customary charge, and elevating the piece to near 15°, the bullet ranged from 1400 to 1600 yards; after which, the elevation being diminished to 5°, it ranged from 550 to 630 yards.
+Trying now with 1 pound of powder, or the $\frac{1}{5}$ of the customary charge, and elevating the piece to near 15°, the bullet ranged from 1400 to 1600 yards, after which the elevation being diminished to 5°, it ranged from 550 to 630 yards.